aalsammani/aalsammani.github.io/_pages/cv.md

 ## ✨ **About Me**

-A passionate mathematician and data scientist with over **9 years of teaching experience**.
+A passionate mathematician and data scientist with over **a dacade of teaching experience**.
 My expertise spans **mathematical modeling**, **data science**, **machine learning**, and **applied statistics**, bridging theory and real-world applications across biology, medicine, economics, and technology.
 I am committed to fostering innovation and impactful instruction through interdisciplinary research and collaboration.

 ---